redstone-finance/redstone-docs/docs/Introduction.md

 #### Our Solution

-RedStone was designed with a modular architecture making it easy to incorporate new assets and reduces latency, allowing dApps to scale more efficiently.
+RedStone was designed with a modular architecture making it easy to incorporate new assets and reduce latency, allowing dApps to scale more efficiently.

 ### Problem #3: dApps are overly dependent on relayers.